What Does Straight Out of Central Casting Mean?

 By the late 1960s, the expression had made it into the mainstream vernacular throughout the United States, being used by several publications to describe anyone from professional athletes, to astronauts, and even more Santa Claus lookalikes.

-In the 90 plus years since Central Casting was founded, the phrase straight out of Central Casting has taken on a life of its own, though it's never strayed too far from its origins.
+In the 100 years since Central Casting was founded, the phrase Straight out of Central Casting has taken on a life of its own, though it's never strayed too far from its origins.
 After all, those visually perfect scenes are still being designed by Central Casting.

 Link Copied